IBM/localK8Dev/README.md

 ```

 Finally we need to have Kubernetes use this secret when pulling images.
 The easiest way to do so is to add this secret
 to the default Kubernetes service account.
 A service account represents an identity for processes that run in a pod.
-If a pod doesn’t have an assigned service account, it uses the default service account.
+If a pod doesn't have an assigned service account, it uses the default service account.

 ```console
 kubectl patch -n default serviceaccount/default -p '{"imagePullSecrets":[{"name": "registrysecret"}]}'